holtskinner/holtskinner/README.md

 ## Projects

+* **Multilayer Perceptron \(2017)** Created a Multilayer Perceptron Neural Network trained with the backpropagation algorithm.
+Swift

 * **HackMizzou/TigerHacks \(2016 - 2017\)** Director of annual hackathon at the University of Missouri.
 Hosted by the Association for Computing Machinery and Major League Hacking.
-Over 200 students competed.
+Over 300 competitors, volunteers, sponsors, and mentors attended.
+50 teams demoed a project.

 * **OCDX Engine \(2016\)** Project Manager.
 Data Analytics application to allow Data Scientist to upload, query, share, and analyze manifest data.